top of page

 What are the current Aloha Estates Association road maintenance fees?

-The Aloha Estates Association road maintenance fees increased this year (2022) to $60 for each parcel lot in Unit 1 (roads 1-6) in the subdivision.
+The Aloha Estates Association road maintenance fees are for each parcel lot in Unit 1 (roads 1-6} in the subdivision.
+Fees for 2024 are $75.
+Fees in 2023 were $65.
+Fees in 2022 were $60.
 Up to the year 2000, the annual road fees were $30 per parcel lot; from 2001-2010 they were $40 per parcel lot and from 2011-2021 the road fees were $50 per parcel lot.

 When are the Aloha Estates Association road maintenance fees due?